yoshihikosuzuki/ant-asm-workflow/README.md

 ### 2. Run assemblers (and purge_dups)

-WARN: Single purge_dups task is performed (not in the directory you ran hifiasm/HiCanu but) in a single, new subdirectory right under `01-asm/`.
+WARN: Single purge_dups task is performed (not in the directory you ran hifiasm/HiCanu but) in a separated, new subdirectory right under `01-asm/`, as follows.

 ```bash
 cd 01-asm/